genyleap/genydl/README.md

 ## 🚧 Project Status

-> Tondar is currently under active development.
+> GenyDL is currently under active development.
 > Version **1.0.0** is the first milestone release, focused on the desktop UI, core download workflow, packaging, and runtime foundation.

 ## Highlights